mgrahamsmith/ToolBox/virtualbox/README.rst

 to 1920 x 1200" (the highest res option available).

-Controlling VirtualBox from the Powershell
+Controlling VirtualBox from the PowerShell
 --------------------------------------------------------------------------------

 Make sure the location of :code:`VBoxManage.exe` is added to the Windows PATH: ::